-At Reset, ARMv7-M processors always boot from a vector table at address zero.
+At Reset, Cortex-M3 and Cortex-M4 processors always boot from a vector table at address zero.

 With uninitialized memory at address zero (for example, unprogrammed Flash or uninitialized RAM), the processor will read a spurious initial Main Stack Pointer value from address zero and a spurious code entry point (Reset vector) from address 0x4, possibly containing an illegal instruction set state specifier (ESPR.T bit) in bit.

 The processor may lock up immediately, or may execute some spurious opcodes, though in the latter case, lock-up remains a possible outcome.

 A clean boot-up can be achieved through the actions of a debugger connected to the processor's debug port (assuming that the SoC has implemented Debug features for the processor).

 For systems where there is no possibility of damage to the SoC or to the connected systems, the processor could be allowed to exit from Reset, and potentially execute some spurious opcodes, before the debugger takes control; however, where the possibility of damage or undesirable consequences of executing spurious opcodes exists, the SoC should be carefully designed to provide a suitable method of preventing initial execution, such as holding the processor's functional reset, SYSRESETn, asserted after the release of the power-on reset, PORESETn.